MTR Residency

 Consent to Fingerprinting and Background Check

-You will sign a consent form in your e-sign packet that allows MTR to conduct a background check with fingerprinting.
+• This consent form allows MTR to conduct a background check with fingerprinting.
 Please note that the instructions for actually being fingerprinted are given above and you need to follow those carefully.
 This background check also includes a search of the national sex offender database.
 You still need to follow the fingerprinting directions (above) after signing this consent.
 All residents must complete this process through MTR, even if you have completed a screening for another organization.

 Noncriminal Justice Applicant’s Privacy Rights